 - 1.1 ADAS was commissioned by MAFF's Land Use Planning Unit to provide information on land quality on a number of sites in the Vale of the White Horse District of Oxfordshire.
-This work forms part of MAFF's statutory input to the preparation of the Vale of the White Horse District Local Plan. - 1.2 Site H18 comprises approximately 5 hectares of land to the immediate south of Wantage in Oxfordshire.
-An Agricultural Land Classification, (ALC), survey was carried out during October 1994.
+This work forms part of MAFF's statutory input to the preparation of the Vale of the White Horse District Local Plan. - 1.2 Site H11 comprises 3.4 hectares of land to the immediate north of Chilton, Oxfordshire.
+An Agricultural Land Classification, (ALC) survey was carried out during October 1994.
 The survey was undertaken at a detailed level of approximately one boring per hectare.
 A total of 4 borings and one soil inspection pit were described in accordance with MAFF's revised guidelines and criteria for grading the quality of agricultural land, (MAFF, 1988).
-These guidelines provide a framework for classifying land according to the extent to which its physical or chemical characteristics impose a long term limitation on its use for agriculture. - 1.3 The work was carried out by members of the Resource Planning Team in the Leeds Statutory Centre of ADAS. - 1.4 At the time of survey the majority of the site was sown to cereals, with a small area to the north east in permanent pasture. - 1.5 The distribution of grades and subgrades is shown on the attached ALC map and the areas and extent are given in the table below.
+These guidelines provide a framework for classifying land according to the extent to which its physical or chemical characteristics impose a long term limitation on its use for agriculture. - 1.3 The work was carried out by members of the Resource Planning Team in the Leeds Statutory Centre of ADAS. - 1.4 At the time of survey the majority of the site was in permanent grass, with the remainder being woodland. - 1.5 The distribution of grades and subgrades is shown on the attached ALC map and the areas and extent are given in the table below.
 The map has been drawn at a scale of 1:10,000.
 It is accurate at this scale, but any enlargement would be misleading.

-Table 1: Distribution of Grades and Subgrades
+Table 1 : Distribution of Grades and Subgrades